My treatment room is set up for Covid-safe practice in line with local council guidance.

-In practice for 17 years, I am a member of the Society of Homeopaths (SoH).
-After a health- and life-changing experience with homeopathic treatment, I started training over 20 years ago, culminating in a University of Westminster honours degree in homeopathy.
+In practice for over 20 years, I am a member of the Society of Homeopaths (SoH).
+After a very impressive experience with homeopathic treatment, I initially studied at Purton House School and later completed a University of Westminster honours degree in homeopathy.

 Supporting patients in gaining best possible health outcomes and helping them make choices that are right for them is central to my work.
 You, the patient, are an active participant in your care.
 Like most homeopaths I am not an MD and will not provide diagnosis or medical tests; I refer patients back to their main healthcare provider for this.